Old Pine Street Church

 Old Pine Street Church is a Presbyterian Church in Philadelphia, Pennsylvania built in 1768.

 American Revolution

-Old Pine became known as the "Church of the Patriots", because many of the parishioners such as John Adams, stood with George Washington.
+Old Pine became known as the "Church of the Patriots" because many of the parishioners such as John Adams, stood with George Washington.
 George Duffield served as pastor from 1772 until 1790; during the American Revolution, Duffield served as a chaplain of the Continental Congress.

+Joseph Bonaparte was married here in 1820.